aybehrouz/argennon/md/avm.md

 #### Heap

 The heap of a segment is a persistent memory area which is divided into pages.
-Each page can be referenced by an index that starts from 0.
-Memory locations inside every page have a separate address space that starts from 0.
-In other words, the address of every memory location inside a heap is a pair of indices: `(pageIndex, offset) `.
-Pages of a heap do not need to be equally sized.
+Memory locations inside every page have a separate address space that starts from 0, and each page can be referenced by an index that starts from 0.
+In other words, the address of every memory location inside a heap is a pair of indices: `(pageIndex, offset)`.
+Different pages of a heap do not need to be equally sized.

 *The reason behind this paged design is that the heap is usually persisted using a block device.
 A heap with a paged structure could expose the underlying block based nature of the persistence layer to the application layer.
 In this way,